-V. NTTF Hiring, Promotion, and Review
+V. Career and Pro Tem faculty Hiring, Promotion, and Review

-The Executive Committee (with the added inclusion of career NTTF at or above the rank sought by the candidate) under the leadership of the Program Director will be charged with overseeing the hiring of career and pro tem NTTF and the review of career NTTF for promotion and merit.
-In the event that a career NTTF on the Executive Committee is under review for promotion or merit, they will recuse themselves from the promotion or merit review process.
+The Executive Committee (with the added inclusion of career faculty at or above the rank sought by the candidate) under the leadership of the Program Director will be charged with overseeing the hiring of career and pro tem faculty and the review of career faculty for promotion and merit.
+In the event that a career faculty on the Executive Committee is under review for promotion or merit, they will recuse themselves from the promotion or merit review process.